+As of December 31, 2016, we accounted for the Series B preferred stock as a current liability and the accrued dividends as interest expense.
 Prior to October 15, 2013, the Series B preferred stock was considered "conditionally redeemable" because the redemption of the shares of Series B preferred stock was contingent on the Series B preferred stockholders requesting that their Series B preferred stock be repurchased on October 15, 2013.
-On October 15, 2013, almost all of the holders of the Series B preferred stock requested that we repurchase their shares of Series B preferred stock.
+On October 15, 2013, almost all of the holders of the Series B preferred stock requested that we repurchase their shares of Series B preferred stock pursuant to the Certificate of Designations for the Series B preferred stock.
 As a result of their request, we assessed and determined that, under applicable accounting principles, the contingency had occurred, and the Series B preferred stock now met the definition of a "mandatorily redeemable" instrument under Accounting Standards Codification 480 "Distinguishing Liabilities from Equity" ("ASC 480").
-Although under Delaware law the Series B preferred stock is deemed equity, under ASC 480, if an instrument changes from being "conditionally redeemable" to "mandatorily redeemable," then the financial instrument should be reclassified as a liability.
+Under ASC 480, if an instrument qualifies as being "mandatorily redeemable," then the financial instrument should be classified as a liability.

-In addition, the Series B preferred stock will be measured at each reporting date as the amount of cash that would be paid pursuant to the Certificate of Designations, had settlement occurred on the reporting date, recognizing the resulting change in that amount from the previous reporting date as interest expense.
-Therefore, the accruing quarterly dividends of the Series B preferred stock were and will continue to be recorded as an interest expense.
+In addition, the Series B preferred stock is measured at each reporting date as the amount of cash that would be paid pursuant to the Certificate of Designations, had settlement occurred on the reporting date, recognizing the resulting change in that amount from the previous reporting date as interest expense.
+Therefore, the accruing of quarterly dividends of the Series B preferred stock was and will continue to be recorded as an interest expense.